The following is a list of Assistive Technology Provider Organizations known as the Assistive Technology Consortia:

 Works with rural agriculture, rehabilitation, and health care professionals to support Maine farmers with disabilities and their families.
 Maine AgrAbility provides consultative services and technical assistance, such as suggestions for modifying or adapting the agricultural operation, buildings, equipment, and/or tools.

 Provides AT assessment and services to individuals who have visual impairments or blindness.

 Provides information, advocacy, education, and training to families of children with disabilities.
 MPF promotes individual aspirations and community inclusion for children with disabilities.

-Provides low-interest financing to buy AT devices, adaptive equipment, access modifications at home and business.
+Located at Alpha One, the AELP provides low-interest financing to buy AT devices, adaptive equipment, access modifications at home and business.

 Helps people with disabilities lead richer, independent, socially connected lives through services: Pine Tree Camp, and Camp Communicate.
 Communication Pathways offers AT assessment, device demonstrations and device loans.

 The Assistive Technology Collection, part of the Spenciner Curriculum Materials Center, is a resource offered free to UMF students, faculty, and staff, and to professionals in the community, individuals with disabilities, and their families.
 The Assistive Technology Collection provides a place to view assistive technology (AT) devices, to receive a demonstration of the AT, and to obtain information about AT in general.
 Many of the items may be signed out for use at home or in a school or therapeutic setting.